alovajs/alovajs.github.io/docs/tutorial/05-cache/06-controlled-cache.md

 You can also return `undefined` or no data in `cacheFor` and continue to send the request, which is useful in the case of cache misses when customizing cache management.

-## Use transformData to set cache
+## Use transform to set cache

-Because the `transformData` function has the following two features:
+Because the `transform` function has the following two features:

 - It is triggered only when responding, and will not be triggered when hitting the response cache;